Table of Contents

 2. Income-generating planned gifts

 A Charitable Gift Annuity (CGA) is a contract between a charity and a donor.
-The donor makes a sizeable contribution to the charity in return for a partial deduction to their tax.
+The donor makes a sizeable contribution to the charitable gift annuity in return for a partial deduction to their tax.
 In addition, they also receive a steady income from the charity for the rest of their lives.

 A pooled income fund is a planned giving option that allows donors to make a tax-deductible contribution to a nonprofit and provide steady income to one or more beneficiaries.